IMPORTANT TIPS FOR NEW COLLECTORS TO THINK ABOUT

 If you don’t want to be disappointed, know what you’re buying and only buy what you can afford.
 The only way to ensure this, is doing your homework first on the knives you are wanting to collect.
 I recommend that you talk to other collectors; buy some knife books or magazines on the subject of knife collecting and do some online research.
 Always shop around and take your time.
 Bottom line, do your homework first and then make your purchases.

-#3.
 The value of knives will fluctuate like any other product.
-While some brands are considered a better quality, no one can guarantee that a knife will go up in value.
+While some brands are considered a better quality and will hold their value better than others, no one can guarantee that a knife will go up in value over time.
 This is why it is paramount to buy knives you like and not what you think will make you rich someday.